 Trust is an important factor in business as in life and video puts a human face on your brand.
 Simple talking head videos can be very effective at building trust and credibility with a personal touch.

-When you’re able to connect through the camera lens and talk with energy and ease about your expertise, product or service, it’s the next best thing to meeting face-to-face.
+When you’re able to connect through the camera lens and talk with energy and ease about your expertise, product, service, or cause, it’s the next best thing to meeting face-to-face.

 Don’t Be Hard on Yourself.